RedHatSatellite/satellite-clone/docs/satellite-clone.md

  **Important Notes:**

   - The playbook will update the cloned Satellite hostname to match the hostname of the original Satellite from which the backup is generated.
   - DHCP, DNS, and TFTP will be disabled during the install to avoid configuration errors.
-If you want to use provisioning on the cloned Satellite, you will have to manually re-enable these settings.
+If you want to use provisioning on the cloned Satellite, you will have to manually re-enable these settings after the playbook run.
   - The playbook will reset the admin password to "changeme".
-  - The playbook installs Satellite and may may take a while to complete.
+  - The playbook run may may take a while to complete.
-  - Make sure that the destination node has the same OS version as the original Satellite from which the backup data was generated.
+  - The destination node must have the same OS version as the original Satellite from which the backup data was generated.
+    *Note:* You can optionally choose to clone a rhel6 Satellite server to a rhel7 machine.
+In this case, you must update the variable `rhel_migration` to true as explained later in this document.
+Please note that this scenario is supported only for *Satellite 6.2*.
   - If you are using NFS for storage and your pulp backup tar file is large (>150 gb), you might see memory errors while untaring pulp data.
 In this case you can optionally choose to skip pulp restore (by setting `include_pulp_data` to `false` in `satellite-clone-vars.yml`)

 #### Prerequisites

 1. You will need files from a katello-backup (`katello-backup` on the `Satellite server`).

-*Note:* The cloning playbook will work with or without the pulp_data.tar file from the backup.
+   - The playbook will work with or without the pulp_data.tar file from the backup.
+   - *Note:* For cloning a rhel6 Satellite server to a rhel7 machine: In addition to katello-backup created files, you also need foreman.dump and candlepin.dump.
+You may utilize the included script [satellite-clone/helpers/postgresql_dump.sh)(../helpers/postgresql_dump.sh) if needed.

 #### On the Destination node (blank host)